hg202/p8105_hw3_hg2596/p8105_hw3_hg2596_final.md

     ## `summarise()` has grouped output by 'week'.
 You can override using the
     ## `.groups` argument.

-maybe ad false = true so the high can come to the beginning

 ``` r
 accel_4 = accel_3 %>%